 Technically, Appalachia describes the inland spine of the eastern US, where the mountain range stretches from New Hampshire to Alabama.
 Cultural Appalachia includes all of West Virginia and parts of 12 surrounding states (see map on next page).
 It’s a place of misty mountains that John Denver called “almost heaven” and green valleys serenaded in the folk song: “Oh Shenandoah, I long to see you and hear your rolling river.”
 It’s a place where mountain people have eked out lives in the forested ridges and “hollers” for generations.

 In the early 1700s, the would-be “first” settlers found the Appalachian highlands already laced with towns and trails of thousands of native peoples.
-The Cherokee were the predominant tribe in the Carolinas; Chickasaw, Chocktaw, Shawnee, Creek and others rimmed the region.
+The Cherokee were the predominant tribe in the Carolinas; Chickasaw, Chocktaw, Shawnee, Creek and others surrounded the region.
 Over the next century, encroaching settlers gradually displaced native dwellers, often violently.
 A few Native Americans melted invisibly back into the hills.
 Many were quietly absorbed into the new population.

 The majority of early Appalachian settlers were English or Scots-Irish.
 The English came as immigrants from northern England or colonists from neighboring regions.
 Scots-Irish immigrants formed tiny communities in the “backcountry” as early as 1718, after finding no welcome in major colonial ports.
 Some claim that Scots-Irish independence, resourcefulness, and emphasis on faith and family are the foundation of Appalachian cultural values.
-(Find a guide to Scots-Irish genealogy in the December 2010 Family Tree Magazine.)

 Several roads cut across Appalachia before the Revolutionary War, though settlement remained sparse until after it.
 The Great Wagon Road led from Philadelphia to Georgia, veering off at several points on roads called by other names.
 The Valley Pike led from the Shenandoah Valley to Roanoke, Va.; the Carolina Road from Roanoke to cheap land in the Carolina Piedmont.
 The Wilderness Road, built in the 1770s, opened Kentucky and points west.
 The latter route proved so popular it was eventually replaced by a national turnpike: the Cumberland Road.